shivoshita/CiviQ/PROJECT_README.md

 ## 🛠 Local Setup Guide (Basic)

-We’ll guide you step-by-step to get Civic Copilot running locally.
+We’ll guide you step-by-step to get CiviQ running locally.
 You’ll need basic knowledge of Git, Node.js, and APIs.
 Don’t worry — we’re here to help at each stage.

 ### 🧾 Prerequisites